mpasovic/majapasovic.org/_posts/2012-05-15-disability-studies.md

 easily than rocks and rubber erasers” (69), however, most of us tend to forget this, especially if we belong to the group of non-disabled people.
-Clare’s analysis of nasty terms for the disabled people is very appealing, and I have to agree with her claim that the term *handicapped* connotes something the society is ashamed of, as well as the society’s need to eliminate its disability of coming to terms with anything that is below or beyond average.
+Clare’s analysis of nasty terms for the disabled people is very appealing, and I have to agree with his claim that the term *handicapped* connotes something the society is ashamed of, as well as the society’s need to eliminate its disability of coming to terms with anything that is below or beyond average.
 Clare poses the question of